brookseakate/actionist-api/README.md

 You can now make requests against your local server.

 ## Seeding the Database
-To populate your database using the seed generator scripts, run `python manage.py dbseed` with the `-c` flag to specify a quantity.
+To populate your database using the included seed generator scripts, run `python manage.py dbseed` with the `-c` flag to specify a quantity.

 For example, to seed 10 each of Users, Call Actions, Email Actions, and Event Actions, run:
 ```
 $ python manage.py dbseed -c 10
 ```

 # Usage
+All responses are provided in JSON format.

 ## Authenticating API requests
 Actionist API endpoints require HTTP Basic authentication.
 Include your username and password with each request.

 ## REST Endpoints
+NOTE: When running locally, `<yourserver>` will be `localhost:5000` unless otherwise specified.

 ### Base URI:
 ```
 http://<yourserver>/api/v1.0/
 ```

-- When running locally, `<yourserver>` will be `localhost:5000` unless otherwise specified.

 ### Actions:
 ```
 http://<yourserver>/api/v1.0/actions/